ilg-physics-ucsb/physics3L-manual/dashboard/showcase.md

 To nest elements, you must include additional colons for each level of nesting within the element

 ```
-:::::::::Exercise
+:::::::::Activity
-In this exercise, you will do stuff.
+In this Activity, you will do stuff.

 :::Figure
 ![explanatory image](imgs/Lab1/crossproduct.png)
 :::

-::::::Question
+::::::Exercise
 Look at the image below and write the first word that comes to mind

 :::Figure